-Methodologies and Assumptions Used in Calculating the Liability

-KEMI discounts its black lung indemnity claims.
-Both case reserves and IBNR reserves have been discounted on a tabular basis at a rate of 3.5% using the following tables: Male - 2019 Social Security Administration Table Adjusted for Black Lung Mortality for Males, and Female - 2016 U.S. Lives Table for Females at 50% and 2017 CSO Smokers at 50%.
+Methodologies and Assumptions Used in Calculating the Liability - KEMI discounts its black lung indemnity claims.
+Both case reserves and IBNR reserves have been discounted on a tabular basis at a rate of 3.5% using the following tables: Male - 2020 Social Security Administration Table Adjusted for Black Lung Mortality for Males, and Female - 2020 U.S. Lives Table for Females.
 Tabular discounting of indemnity reserves is a permitted practice of the NAIC and the Department, and it is a common industry practice to discount the indemnity portion of black lung claim reserves given the long-term nature of the payment pattern.
 KEMI does not discount indemnity claims other than black lung, nor does it discount any medical or loss expense reserves.

-Tabular discounts were \$89,929,259 and \$83,013,355 as of December 31, 2022 and 2021, respectively.
-KEMI recognized discount accretion of approximately \$1,800,000 and \$1,900,000 for 2022 and 2021, respectively, through direct losses incurred on the statements of income statutory basis.
+Tabular discounts were \$152,022,693 and \$89,929,259 as of December 31, 2023 and 2022, respectively.
+KEMI recognized discount accretion of approximately \$1,800,000 and \$1,800,000 for 2023 and 2022, respectively, through direct losses incurred on the statements of income statutory basis.

-Note F - Reinsurance
+Note 6-Reinsurance